nixworks/public/news/2013/03/7/README.md

 ##### Sulaiman Abu Ghaith
 ### [Sulaiman Abu Ghaith, alleged spokesman for al-Qaeda and said to be the son-in-law of Osama bin Laden, is captured in Jordan and faces criminal charges in the United States. ](/news/2013/03/7/sulaiman-abu-ghaith-alleged-spokesman-for-al-qaeda-and-said-to-be-the-son-in-law-of-osama-bin-laden-is-captured-in-jordan-and-faces-crimin.md)
-_Context: Osama bin Laden, Sulaiman Abu Ghaith, Jordan, al-Qaeda, United States_
+_Context: United States, Jordan, Osama bin Laden, al-Qaeda, Sulaiman Abu Ghaith_

 ##### Denis Napthine
 ### [Denis Napthine is sworn in as the Premier of the Australian state of Victoria replacing Ted Baillieu. ](/news/2013/03/7/denis-napthine-is-sworn-in-as-the-premier-of-the-australian-state-of-victoria-replacing-ted-baillieu.md)
-_Context: Premier, Australia, Victoria, Denis Napthine, Ted Baillieu_
+_Context: Australia, Ted Baillieu, Victoria, Premier, Denis Napthine_

 ##### Kenya
 ### [In Kenya, Kalonzo Musyoka, the running mate of Prime Minister Raila Odinga, claims that votes in the Kenyan presidential election have been doctored. ](/news/2013/03/7/in-kenya-kalonzo-musyoka-the-running-mate-of-prime-minister-raila-odinga-claims-that-votes-in-the-kenyan-presidential-election-have-been.md)
-_Context: Kenyan presidential election, Raila Odinga, Prime Minister, Kenya, running mate, Kalonzo Musyoka_
+_Context: Kenya, running mate, Kalonzo Musyoka, Kenyan presidential election, Raila Odinga, Prime Minister_

 ##### United States
 ### [In the United States, Senator Rand Paul ends a 13-hour filibuster to block voting on the nomination of John O. Brennan as the Director of the CIA, questioning President Barack Obama and his administration's use of drones, and the stated legal justification for hypothetical lethal use within the United States targeting against noncombatants.
 Attorney General Eric Holder states that combat drones would not be used to target and kill, without due process, Americans not engaged in combat on American soil. ](/news/2013/03/7/in-the-united-states-senator-rand-paul-ends-a-13-hour-filibuster-to-block-voting-on-the-nomination-of-john-o-brennan-as-the-director-of-th.md)